chadrem/raad/README.md

 - Removal of log4j since Totem already has a built in logger.
 - Integration with Totem's environment setting.
+- Change namespaces so as not to conflict with Raad if both gems are installed.

 ## Installation